assadounto/dev/README.md

 # Porfolio Project

-> This is a portfolio project created using media queries
+> This is a portfolio project is created using DOM manipulation

 ## Built With

-- HTML and
+- HTML
-- HTML and CSS
+- CSS
-- StyleLint, Webhint
+- JAVASCRIPT

 ## Live Demo